nurdanish22/PasswordManager/README.md

 - Collaborate on developing the class responsible for handling individual passwords, ensuring encapsulation

-- Work on the methods related to adding, retrieving, and updating password information in the individual password class.
+- Work on the methods related to adding, retrieving, and updating password information as well as validating them in the individual password class.

 - Collaborate on implementing error checking for password validation in the overall system and the individual password class.